dimitri-yatsenko/datajoint-book/book/20-concepts/01-relational.md

 **Normalization Principle**: "Every non-key attribute must depend on the key, the whole key, and nothing but the key."

-### Characteristics
+#### Characteristics
 - **Abstract**: Reasons about predicates and functional dependencies, not real-world entities
 - **Mathematical**: Provides formal, rigorous definitions and proofs
 - **Attribute-centric**: Focuses on relationships between attributes
 - **Prescriptive**: Provides clear rules (normal forms) to check compliance

-## The Entity-Relationship View: Domain Modeling
+### The Entity-Relationship View: Domain Modeling

-The **entity-relationship view**, introduced by Peter Chen in 1976, revolutionized how we think about database design by shifting from abstract mathematical concepts to concrete domain modeling.
+The **entity-relationship view**, introduced by Peter Chen in 1976, revolutionized how we think about database design by shifting from abstract mathematical concepts to concrete domain modeling: @10.1145/320434.320440, @10.1007/978-3-642-59412-0_17

 ```{figure} ../images/PChen.jpeg
 :name: Peter Chen